WickedDan/BackEnd-Mod13/README.md

 # E-Commerce Back End
 ## Description
 Module 13 Challenge, Manage Products, Tags, Categories in the server database.
 My Challenge was to build the back end for an e-commerce site.
-You’ll take a working Express.js API and configure it to use Sequelize to interact with a PostgreSQL database.
+Taking a working Express.js API and configure it to use Sequelize to interact with a PostgreSQL database.
 ## Installation
 Download Repo on GitHub: https://github.com/WickedDan/BackEnd-Mod13.git
 ## Usuage Information